 Humber’s Financial Planning graduate certificate program provides a clear pathway to careers in the lucrative financial services industry including banks, investment firms, insurance companies, financial planning firms among others.

-Our program provides you with a broad range of financial, business and soft skills plus the opportunity to earn the licences and designations that financial services institutions are looking for in the professionals they hire.
-Become licensed to sell stocks, bonds, mutual funds and a variety of insurance products.
+Our program provides you with a broad range of financial services, business and soft skills plus the opportunity to earn the licences and designations that financial services institutions are looking for in the professionals they hire.

 Upon successful completion of the program, a graduate will:

 Adhere to the certified financial planner ethical code of conduct, standards of practice, regulatory, legal and taxation requirements.

 Establish and manage the client-planner relationship.

 Analyze and evaluate client financial data including investment goals, life and health insurance, retirement planning and estate planning, considering economic information.

 Develop and present financial recommendations and/or alternatives regarding investments, retirement planning, estate planning, life and health insurance.

 Market and promote financial products, services, solutions and strategies that meet client needs.

 Provide investment advisory services, using current software and entrepreneurial skills.